Muhammad Ali vs. Antonio Inoki: Rounds 6–10

 In round six, Inoki repeated his usual jumping side kick into lying on the canvas.
-One of the subsequent kicks landed toe-first on Ali's groin, gaining a warning from LeBell, but he followed up with two more successful legal kicks.
+One of the subsequent kicks landed toe-first on Ali's groin, gaining a warning from LeBell for an illegal groin attack, but he followed up with two more successful legal kicks.
 Ali got hold of Inoki's boots with the goal of immobilizing him for a punch, but Inoki, wiser in grappling, countered by grabbing Ali's left shoe, wrapping his right leg around Ali's right calf and sweeping down to the mat.
 Inoki sat on Ali and turned towards his legs, pursuing a leglock, but Ali managed to swing one of his feet over the ring rope, which called for a standing restart.
 Knowing his chance had waned, Inoki still threw a back elbow strike to Ali's face while action was being stopped, gaining a warning and a point deducted by LeBell due to the boxer's protests.
 As the bout resumed, Ali tried to kick Inoki while illegally holding the ropes for balance, attracting his own reprimand.

 In the seventh round, it was Inoki who goaded Ali to meet him on the ground, but Ali refused and threw a pair of kicks that missed.
 Ali finally threw his first punch, a long jab to Inoki's face, only for Inoki to knock him down with a sweeping kick.
 Although the crowd chanted for Ali, he seemed wary of trying to strike again, allowing for another landed kick for the wrestler.
 After the round ended, the bloody state of Ali's left leg worried Dr. Pacheco, who rubbed it with ice and ointment.
 Meanwhile, Dundee went over to the Japanese corner and talked to Gotch, claiming that one of Inoki's brass eyelets had come loose from his boot and was cutting Ali's legs.
-He demanded that they taped the tips of his shoelaces, and so they did.
+He demanded that they tape the tips of his shoelaces, and so they did.